This section doesn’t currently include any content. Add content to this section using the sidebar.

 SALON TERRA NOVA

-The self-service buffet area includes the latest catering service facilities, guaranteeing hot and cold cuisine is served at the appropriate temperature.
+A dedicated self-service buffet area is equipped with modern catering facilities, ensuring both hot and cold dishes are served at the appropriate temperature.

-At 80 m2 this flexible room can be used to host dinners, company meetings, film screenings or presentations.
-It is equipped with a retracting large LCD HD screen for film nights or presentations.
+Spanning 80 m², this versatile space can also host private dinners, company meetings, film screenings, or presentations.
+It is fitted with a large retractable LCD HD screen, making it perfectly suited for onboard events and film nights.

 Zodiac